 Further Suggestions

-Here are three more tips to help ward off hypoglycemia by improving your metabolism and hormonal health:
+Here are three more tips to help:

-Rhodiola rosea is an herb that has been proven to be effective at restoring adrenal health.
+Rhodiola rosea is an herb proven to be effective at restoring adrenal health.
 I still take this supplement on days that I have to train 6 or more people.
 I don’t feel anything when I take it, but I notice that I’m able to come home and write a lot without feeling fatigued.
 I’ve had good results with rhodiola rosea from NOW Rhodiola.

-To be clear, I’m not arguing that psychological considerations are unimportant in alcohol recovery.
+To be clear, I’m not arguing that psychological considerations are unimportant in recovery.
 I’m a huge fan of meditation and deep breathing techniques.
-Reading books by Anthony Robbins and learning neuro-linguistic programming (NLP) helped me enormously after I’d begun to repair my system from years of alcoholic damage.
+Reading books by Anthony Robbins and learning neuro-linguistic programming (NLP) helped me enormously after I’d begun to repair my system from years of damage.

 But it’s not all mind over matter.
 Your mind cannot thrive without a healthy brain, which is made out of matter.
 Your physical health, beginning with nutrition, is the groundwork for your mental improvement.